dcarver1/carverd/_drafts/rapt.md

 >Technique is what you fall back on when you run out of inspiration.
 Rudolf Nureyev

+Much like the training of the body or off intelligence research is finding that attention as a system can also be strengthened.
+The brians attent system is split into three parts
+*Alerting*
+*Orienting*
+*Executive*
+Beyond helping maintain a sense of place the orienting attentional network also contributes to the willingness of individual to focus on the pleasure of small opportunities.
+A good apple or a pleasant breeze.
+People who are more focus on the small opportunities are often more happier.
+The executive attentional network fits well with the idea of will power.
+Choosing what to focus on when.
+The important message is that we do have power to adapt and define how be apply our attention.
+Over time this will improve, if it is done deliberately.

+# Chapter 5 Nurture: This Is Your Brain on Attention
+What catches our attention is based in part on what we focus on.
+The best way to grow this relationship is by practicing meditation.
+After all there are not real negative effects.
+If you meditate on positive feeling you will end up being more responsive to them in the long run.
+This is not an over night transformation, it needs to a consistent practice.

 ### extract
 Just want to get this out.